Slavery and human trafficking statement

-This statement has been published in accordance with section 54 of the Modern Slavery Act 2015 and sets out the steps taken by the Company and the rest of its group companies during the year to prevent modern slavery and human trafficking in its supply chains and or in any part of its business.
+This slavery policy statement has been published in accordance with section 54 of the Modern Slavery Act 2015.
+It also sets out the steps taken by the Company and the rest of its group companies during the year.
+This aims to prevent modern slavery and human trafficking in its supply chains and or in any part of its business.

 Structure, Business and Supply Chain